chimera-linux/chimera-linux.github.io/index.md

 component is used as the core runtime, and `libc++` is used as the standard C++ library.

-### No GNU
+### FreeBSD userland

-There are no GNU components in the base system, except currently GNU Make (used to build a few components) and `ncurses`.
-The rest of the userland comes mostly from FreeBSD (no `busybox`).
+The userland is based around FreeBSD components rather than GNU coreutils and related.
+There are few GNU components in `main`, and the only one that is strictly required for bootstrap and the build environment is GNU Make.

-The `musl` libc is used as the standard C library.
+The `musl` libc is used as the standard C library in place of `glibc`.

 ### Fast source package build system